lasdf1234/en/mktcontent/产品/product/fundesc/Product_Fundesc_37.md

 			{
 				"funcName":"",
 				"funcTitle":"Rich log collection capability",
 				"funcP":"1.
 Provide abundant methods of data collection - API, SDK and Agent \n2.
-It is possible to obtain JD Cloud's VM log conveniently and transfer it to the log's service platform \n"
+It is possible to obtain JD Cloud’s VM log conveniently and transfer it to the log’s service platform \n"
 			}
 		]
 	},